Here are three amazing facts about the number 10,000:

 Nowadays, it’s hard to think of a world without social media, but in business communications, it’s still relatively new.
 By replicating social media elements, you can give your learners a platform in which their voices can be heard, no matter how big the company.

 For instance, as an admin, you can use a social wall to share the latest company updates, industry news or social events that may be happening.
 You may also want to use it to share training videos and other essential learning materials.

 Our solutions also boast Clubs.
 You can create a club for almost anything, and employees from all over the world can join in with the discussions.
-Be it sales, industry news, social events or an onboarding group; the possibilities are endless.
+As a result, be it sales, industry news, social events or an onboarding group, the possibilities are endless.